nroduit/viewer-hub/README.md

 When launching Keycloak with the docker-compose file keycloak.yml in the docker folder, a configuration is directly imported in the keycloak container.
 This configuration will create:
-- a realm "weasis-manager"
+- a realm "viewer-hub"
-- a client "weasis-manager" in order for the manager to connect with the authorization grant type "authorization_code"
+- a client "viewer-hub" in order for the manager to connect with the authorization grant type "authorization_code"
-- a user "weasis-manager-user" which will have a role "admin" associated in order to access to the different "secured" views of the manager
+- a user "viewer-hub-user" which will have a role "admin" associated in order to access to the different "secured" views of the application

 ## Dcm4chee